bigchaindb/bigchaindb/docs/source/topic-guides/models.md

 * validation of all fulfillments, including validation of cryptographic signatures if they’re among the conditions.

 The full details of transaction validation can be found in the code for `validate_transaction()` in the `BaseConsensusRules` class of [`consensus.py`](https://github.com/bigchaindb/bigchaindb/blob/master/bigchaindb/consensus.py) (unless other validation rules are being used by a federation, in which case those should be consulted instead).

+### Mutable and Immutable Assets

+Assets can be mutable (changeable) or immutable.
+To change a mutable asset, you must create a valid transfer transaction with a payload specifying how it changed (or will change).
+The data structure (schema) of the change depends on the asset class.
+If you're inventing a new asset class, you can make up how to describe changes.
+For a mutable asset in an existing asset class, you should find out how changes are specified for that asset class.
+That's not something determined by BigchainDB.

 ## The Transaction Model